 Aculco

-A stunning little stone town in a valley that\'s green and cool for as far as the eye can see.
+A stunning little stone town in a valley of green, cool for as far as the eye can see, Aculco is a must-visit in the State of Mexico.

 Aculco

 Aculco de Espinoza is also known as San Jerónimo Aculco, at least on more traditional days.
-It's a markedly traditional little town, but one with a ton of great food, interesting places to stroll, and plenty to have justified its inclusion in the Pueblos Magicos program in 2015.
+A markedly traditional little town, Acaulco offers a ton of great food, interesting places to stroll, and plenty to have justified its inclusion in the Pueblos Magicos program in 2015.

 The landscape is bedecked with waterfalls like those at Cascada de la Concepción and Tixhiñú.
 And people come for the simple experience of the vast and very green landscape.
-It's often a lot cooler in Aculco than in other parts of the Mexico City Valley.
+Often a lot cooler than in other parts of the Mexico City Valley, Aculco is a refreshing trip too.

-Within the little town, it's utterly important to visit the old Lavaderos Publicos where generations of the women most obviously missing from history seem to be honored in the modest carved stone basins.
+Within the little town, a visit the old Lavaderos Publicos where generations of the women most obviously missing from history seem to be honored in the modest carved stone basins.
 The San Jerónimo Parish and the famous market bring it all that much closer to home.

 Aculco is, after all, a major culinary destination.
 Some of the famous craft cheese will end up on the enchiladas aculquenses.
 But people go in for the barbacoa, and a regional mole too.
 The town is something of a cured pulque region too.
 Artisan works in stone, textiles and ixtle fibers are to be sought everywhere around the market.